Updated August 10, 2023

 As you can well expect, the book has a very broad scope given its targeted reader base.
-It demonstrated how the language can be used to assist with and automate tasks across several information security disciplines.
+It demonstrated how the language could be used to assist with and automate tasks across several information security disciplines.
 The book also does not sacrifice depth for the sake of breadth.
 Although engaging a wide range of subjects, it also goes fairly in-depth with advanced-level exercises for each subject.

 Violent Python Book